4 Types of Communication To Use In The Workplace

 Here are a few things to note to improve your non-verbal communication skills:

 Notice how your emotions affect you physically.
-Are you feeling angry and clenching your fists, or are you feeling sad with your shoulders slumped?
+For example, are you feeling angry and clenching your fists, or are you sad with your shoulders slumped?

 Try to be intentional about your non-verbal acts of communication.
-If you’re approaching a challenging chat with an employee, try and keep your body language open and understanding.
+If you’re approaching a challenging chat with an employee, keep your body language open and understanding.

 If there are non-verbal cues you find effective in the workplace, then mimic those.